 "Writer extraordinaire Kyler James"

-— Dennis Cooper, author of THE MARBLED SWARM and THE SLUTS
+- Dennis Cooper, award-winning author of THE SLUTS and the new I WISHED

 "Kyler James takes on time, madness, religion, incest, art and Freud in this allegorical novel with a mystery at its center so compelling, you'll read it straight through.
 Nothing is what it seems and only the Red Truck has the secret!
 This is not like any book you've ever read or will ever likely read."

-— Trebor Healey, author of A HORSE NAMED SORROW
+- Trebor Healey, award-winning author of A HORSE NAMED SORROW

 "THE SECRET OF THE RED TRUCK is a one-way trip beyond the limits of reality.
 In this really great novel, where everything is alive, Kyler James weaves a unique grasp of love and trauma through crystal-sharp prose, to shatter everyday illusions and caress the damage into a new way of experiencing the world."